2. IMPORTANT INFORMATION AND WHO WE ARE

 4.1 We process your information for the following purposes:

-- to process and fulfill any orders, subscriptions, or other purchase made;
+- to process and fulfil any orders, subscriptions or other purchase made;

 - to provide customer service;

 - to process your payments;

 - to process any entries that you make into competitions run by us;